scost94/Dashboard/README.md

 # NGT

 Dashboard for data quality analysis and visualization.
-Tasks we did in this project are :
+Tasks done in this project are :

 - Data exploration.
 - Three data quality checks.